Laymans Guide to Phonak Roger Systems

 In the majority of cases the main (primary) transmitter in a Phonak Roger system is Phonak Roger On.

-Phonak Roger On is easy to use, intuitively it *just works*.
-It is just as efficient in Pointing mode (you direct who you want to hear and when), Presenter mode (when clipped to a speaker’s lapel or on a lanyard around their neck) and Table mode (where it is placed on a table to hear everyone in the group).
+Phonak Roger On is an easy to use wireless microphone, intuitively it *just works*.
+It is just as efficient in Pointing mode (you direct who you want to hear and when), Presenter mode (when clipped to a speaker’s lapel or on a lanyard around their neck) and Table mode (where it is placed on a table to hear everyone in a small group).

 It has a built in accelerometer and MultiBeam technology to ensure you get the full Roger Advantage, hearing the best you can in those challenging hearing situations.